c0repwn3r/c0deblack/README.md

 http://keys.gnupg.net/pks/lookup?op=vindex&fingerprint=on&search=0x1564B84C475FAB06

 ## Always verify the signature before running anything.
 If it fails, DO NOT RUN and instead create an issue here.
 IF IT ISNT SIGNED, IT ISNT SAFE.
+### If you don't know how to use GPG, go learn it before running this.

 It is **EXTREMELY EASY** to create a rootkit from this software.
 ONLY TRUST OFFICIAL RELEASES, and don't even trust those, compile the program from source yourself.